 After obtaining your BA with a major in French and Spanish, you can apply to the 16-month Bachelor of Education program to complete a teaching degree.
 You can specialize in teaching French as a second language (French Immersion, Core French) or French as a first language (in a Francophone school).

 Students can pursue a master’s or PhD through the Interdisciplinary Graduate Studies (IGS) program at UBC Okanagan.
 The IGS program allows students to develop multi- and interdisciplinary course and research programs to suit their interests.

 Learning experiences beyond the classroom help prepare you for a career and life after university.
 Expand your horizons while studying abroad, conducting meaningful research, or working in the community with your UBC colleagues.

-- See the world through Go Global, a UBC program that allows students to complete courses or conduct research at one of more than 150 international partner institutions in 45 countries worldwide.
+- See the world through Go Global, a UBC program for exchange and study with more than 150 international partner institutions.

-- Travel to a conference or competition with financial assistance available through the Tuum Est Student Initiative Fund, which provides financial support up to $3,500.
+- Travel to conferences or competitions with financial assistance available through the Tuum Est Student Initiative Fund, which provides financial support up to $3,500.